wkoszek/me/source/blog/2013-05-02-book-the-power-of-less.md

 Things go out of the drawers and boxes and land on desk, since you expect "temporary locality" to happen.
 So you pick thing X, cache it on your desk, but due to no flush policy, it remains there.
-Don't get me wrong--it works perfecly well for computers, but doesn't work for desks.
+Don't get me wrong--it works perfectly well for computers, but doesn't work for desks.
 What desks need is periodic flush policy, when things come back to boxes and drawers.

 Power of habit is something you're accustomed to if you've played musical